Skip to main content

 default:"localhost"

-The hostname or IP address the server binds to.Use localhost during development to keep the API private to your machine.
-Set to 0.0.0.0 in production or Docker deployments to accept connections from the LAN or internet.
+The hostname or IP address the server binds to.Use localhost during development to keep the API limited to your machine.

 HOST=localhost